For Zip ? (Change)

 You should make it clear that you are acting as a private citizen and not a Republic representative when you participate in political activities.
 You should not participate in political activities on corporate time or use corporate assets or facilities.
 Under no condition is any Associate permitted to lobby on behalf of the Company without the prior approval of the Chief Executive Officer.

 You may not, directly or indirectly, give or promise any gift or gratuity to any governmental officer or employee for the purpose of influencing any government decision about Republic or our activities.
-Our Associates may not, directly or indirectly, give or promise any gift or gratuity to any other person for the purpose receiving favorable business treatment.
+Our Associates may not, directly or indirectly, give or promise any gift or gratuity to any other person for the purpose of receiving favorable business treatment.

 You may not promise or make, directly or indirectly, any payments in money, products or services to any foreign official in exchange for favorable business treatment or to influence governmental decisions.
-Such activity could violate the Foreign Corrupt Practices Act or other applicable statues or regulations.
+Such activity could violate the Foreign Corrupt Practices Act and other applicable statues or regulations.

 The U.S. government has a number of laws and regulations regarding business gratuities that may be accepted by U.S. government personnel.
 The promise, offer or delivery to an official or employees of the U.S. government of a gift, favor or other gratuity in violation of these rules would not only violate Company policy, but could also be a criminal offense.
 State and local governments, as well as foreign governments, may have similar rules.
 Consult with the Legal Department for guidance in this area.

-CONFLICTS OF INTEREST
+CONFLICTS OF INTEREST POLICY

-Diversion of Corporate Assets
+Diversion of Company Assets

-Misappropriation or Misuse of Assets
+Misappropriation of Misuse of Assets

 INSIDER AND CONFIDENTIAL INFORMATION